zackaira/Blockons/readme.txt

 &#9989; **Search Icon** block
 Some extra text here to explain the block we've just mentioned above...
 So get explaining.

-&#9989; **Account Icon** block
-Some extra text here to explain the block we've just mentioned above...
-So get explaining.

 &#9989; **Line Heading** block
 Some extra text here to explain the block we've just mentioned above...
 So get explaining.